-Overarching Need as identified in Maintain a school climate and culture that is supportive of students, staff and the CNA Section 3.2 community as measured by an 80% average positive approval rating by teachers and parents survey results.
-Root Cause # 1 Since many students have not been in a structured brick and mortar setting, we have an increased need for re-teaching expectations, building protocol procedures and code of conduct.
-Parents have not been in the school building during 2020-2021 school year due to Covid 19 restrictions and do not feel as connected to their student's education.
-Goal During the 2021- 2022 school year, the positive school culture and climate for academic success will increase as measured by an 80 percent average of satisfactory or above response ratings from parent and teacher surveys.
+Overarching Need as identified in Maintain a positive school climate and culture that is supportive of students, staff and the CNA Section 3.2 community as measured by an 80% average positive approval rating by teachers and parents survey results.
+Root Cause # 1 Due to an increase in discipline referrals, there is an increased need for establishing a school-wide discipline plan in addition to the PBIS matrix.
+Consistent rules, consequences and rewards will be followed and a focus in re-teaching expectations, procedures and code of conduct.
+Communication with parents and families will be timely and consistent.
+Goal During the 2022- 2023 school year, the positive school culture and climate for academic success will increase as measured by an 85 percent average of satisfactory or above response ratings from parent and teacher surveys.

-Action Step Provide opportunity for parents to attend classes and conferences (includes virtual

-conferences) and create videos for parents to reference with helpful information.
+Action Step Provide opportunity for parents to attend classes and conferences (includes virtual conferences) and create videos for parents to reference with helpful information.

-Funding Sources Title I, Part A
+Funding Sources tle I, Part A

 Subgroups N/A

-Systems Coherent Instruction
+Systems Family and Community Engagement

-Method for Monitoring Agenda, sign-in sheets, minutes
+Success Criteria for Agenda, sign-in sheets, minutes

-Implementation and Effectiveness
+Implementation

+Success Criteria for Impact on Grade level achievement

+Student Achievement

 Position/Role Responsible Admin, Title 1 personnel, faculty

 Timeline for Implementation Yearly

-What partnerships, if any, with Community partners, PTO
+What partnerships, if any, with РТО

 IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

 the LEA implementing in carrying

 out this action step(s)?

 Action Step Engage parents via open door policies and workshops.

-Funding Sources N/A
+Funding Sources Title I, Part A

-Subgroups Economically Disadvantaged
+Subgroups conomically Disadvantaged

-Foster

-Homeless
+oster

+Iomeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

-Systems Coherent Instruction
+Systems Family and Community Engagement

-Method for Monitoring Notes, agenda
+Success Criteria for Notes, agenda

-Implementation and Effectiveness
+Implementation

+Success Criteria for Impact on Grade level achievement

+Student Achievement

 Position/Role Responsible Admin, faculty

 Timeline for Implementation Weekly